This page contains tapir facts, pictures and information. It is part of our rainforest animals series.

 Confused by terms such as order, family and genus?
 Check out our Animal Classification article, which includes a free downloadable worksheet!

 Tapirs usually live near water, and are often found walking or swimming in rivers and lakes.
 Tapirs are surprisingly nimble and can easily climb up and down slippery river banks.

 Tapirs enter the water to bathe, cool down, find food and to evade predators.

-The tapir’s flexible snout is useful for more than just gathering food: it can also be used as a snorkel when the animal is swimming.
+The tapir's flexible snout is useful for more than just gathering food: it can also be used as a snorkel when the animal is in the water.

 Tapir Predators & Defensive Tactics

-Another tapir defence is to run straight for water.
+Another tapir defence strategy is to run straight for water.
 Tapirs can stay underwater for several minutes using their trunks as snorkels.
-This allows them to evade most predators.

 Tapirs And The Rainforest Ecosystem

 Like most of the larger rainforest animals, tapirs live on the forest floor, the lowest of the rainforest layers.

 Tapirs play their part in maintaining the rainforest.
 Tapirs eat leaves, fruit and berries, and deposit the seeds of these plants in their droppings.